Uvacoder/lawncare/src/pages/page/whyus.md

 ---
+templateKey: page
+menu: about
+slug: /about/whyus
 title: Why Us
-templateKey: page
-menus: service
-rating: []
-slug: /service/whyus
-featured: false
 featuredimage: /img/whyus.jpg
 featuredimage_alt: Photo by Lawns Matter on client site.
+rating: []
 tags:
   - service
   - about
 ---
 Lawns Matter are an independent, family run business based in Oxfordshire.
 We are passionate about lawns and pride ourselves on giving the customer a bespoke service using the best products the market has to offer.